-Another anomaly concerns the decays of B-mesons into final states with elecron or muon pairs.
-In the Standard Model the rates for these processes are predicted to be equal because of lepton universality.
+I maintain an interest in anomalies in data from the LHC or elsewhere.
+One such anomaly is an excess of diboson events seen in Run 1 of the LHC.
+With Cohen and current student Buen-Abad I studied a new model with a W' boson which decays to W and Z bosons and could explain this anomaly.
+The model also predicts a Z' resonance which should be within reach of the LHC in 2016.
+Another anomaly concerns the decays of B-mesons into final states with electron or muon pairs.
+The Standard Model predicts equal rates for these processes because of lepton universality.
 However recent LHCb data suggest otherwise (at about 3 sigma).
-With Gudrun Hiller I investigated the implications of this measurement, proposed models which might explain the data, and suggested new observables which should be measured to confirm or refute the lepton universality.
+I proposed models which might explain this data and suggested new observables which can be measured at the LHC to confirm or refute lepton universality.

 In cosmology, measurements of the CMB, BAO, LSS, and H0 have established LambdaCDM as the Standard Model of cosmology.
 However, there are some recent inconsistencies in this picture which would - if they continue to hold up - force us to amend LCDM to account for new sources of energy or interactions in the Universe.
 Marques-Tavares, Buen-Abad, Lesgourgues and I proposed a new model for dark matter and dark radiation.
 We showed that our "non-Abelian dark matter" can relax the tension between the CMB measurements from Planck and WMAP and measurements of the expansion rate of the universe today (H0) and the distribution of matter on galaxy cluster scales (sigma_8).
 We are currently checking the consistency of our model with other cosmological data.